dotnet/docs/docs/fundamentals/code-analysis/configuration-files.md

 ---
 # Configuration files for code analysis rules

 Code analysis rules have various [configuration options](configuration-options.md).
 These options are specified as key-value pairs in an analyzer configuration file.
-Following configuration files can be used to specify these options:
+The following configuration files can be used to specify these options:

-- [EditorConfig](#editorconfig) file: File or folder based configuration options
+- [EditorConfig](#editorconfig) file: File-based or folder-based configuration options.
-- [Global AnalyzerConfig](#global-analyzerconfig) file: Project level configuration options
+- [Global AnalyzerConfig](#global-analyzerconfig) file: Project-level configuration options.

 ## EditorConfig